 5) Growing Recognition

 Particularly this year, local leadership begins to take ownership of past failures.
-As the President of the United States fans the flames that seem to follow him, Governors and Mayors appeal to their Black and allied citizens.
-On the day, Mayor of New York City Bill DeBlasio declares Juneteenth an official city holiday starting in 2021.
+Governors and Mayors appeal to their Black and allied citizens as the President of the United States fans the flames that seem to follow him.
+On the day, Mayor of New York City Bill DeBlasio declared Juneteenth an official city holiday starting in 2021.
 Gretchen Whitmer, Governor of the State of Michigan, also signed an order this week to proclaim Juneteenth a day of celebration.
-Both are just two examples of leaders with significant Black constituencies in similar situations of unrest in response to police violence as Juneteenth 2020 kicks off.
+Both are just two examples of leaders with significant Black constituencies in similar unrest situations in response to police violence as Juneteenth 2020 kicks off.
 Cities have even been busy renaming some of their streets.
 American corporations, including massive tech and retail companies, quickly inform their staff that Juneteenth is their newest holiday from work.

 6) A Convergence of Movements